Rigid automorphisms of linking systems of finite groups of Lie type

 If $G$ is a group and $H$ and $K$ are subgroups of $G$, then the transporter set $T_G(H,K)$ is

-That is, $T_G(H,K)$ consists of those elements that conjugate $H$ into $K$. \begin{defn}[Definition 3.1 in \cite{aschbacher2011fusion}] Let $G$ be a finite group and $S\in\syl_p(G)$. \begin{itemize} \item The \emph{transporter category} of $G$ over $S$ is the category $\ts_S(G)$ whose objects are subgroups of $S$ and, given $P,Q\leq S$, $\mor_{\ts_S(G)}(P,Q)=T_G(P,Q)$.
+\begin{defn}[Definition 3.1 in \cite{aschbacher2011fusion}] Let $G$ be a finite group and $S\in\syl_p(G)$. \begin{itemize} \item The \emph{transporter category} of $G$ over $S$ is the category $\ts_S(G)$ whose objects are subgroups of $S$ and, given $P,Q\leq S$, $\mor_{\ts_S(G)}(P,Q)=T_G(P,Q)$.
 Composition of morphisms is multiplication in $G$. \item The \emph{centric linking system of $G$ over $S$} is the category $\cl_S^c(G)$ whose objects are the $p$-centric subgroups of $G$ contained in $S$, and whose morphism sets are given by

 for all $P,Q\leq S$ which are $p$-centric in $G$.
 Composition of morphisms is multiplication of cosets. \end{itemize} \end{defn} For an arbitrary saturated fusion system $\f$ over a finite $p$-group $S$, the category $\ts_{\Delta}(S)$ is the category whose objects are $\Delta\subset\ob(\f)$ and whose morphism sets are give by $T_S(P,Q)$ for any $P,Q\in\Delta$.